-On January 1, 2022, as vessels were continuing to return to normal operations, the Commission began implementing ballast water discharge performance standards are limits on the number of living organisms that may be discharged in ballast water.
+On January 1, 2022, as vessels were continuing to return to normal operations, the Commission began implementing ballast water discharge performance standards.
+Ballast water discharge performance standards are limits on the number of living organisms that may be discharged in ballast water.
 The performance standards implemented by the Commission are the same as the federal standards implemented by the USCG; found in 33 Code of Federal Regulations (CFR) 151.2030.
 The standards (see Table 5.1) require the master, owner, or operator of vessels that are subject to the performance standards, to comply with the following requirements: